fyw1999/MovingDroneCrowd/README.md

 MovingDroneCrowd are available at the [Google Drive](https://drive.google.com/file/d/1VufYjfFBFA96UCHK6XJYhgQBkRKokQte/view?usp=drive_link),

+# Getting started

+## preparatoin
+* Clone this repo in the directory

+* Install dependencies.

 # Citation
 If you find this project is useful for your research, please cite: